 Respect for others and their opinions are a fundamental requirement of the group, as it encourages people to put forward their views without fear of ridicule or intimidation.
 No academic or philosophical background is necessary, only a passion for enquiry.
 Just turn up and enjoy.

-Talking Allowed in Leeds (TAIL) is a PIPs group which meets on the second Monday in the month in central Leeds .
+Talking Allowed in Leeds (TAIL) is a PIPs group which meets on the second Monday of the month in central Leeds .

-We are open to new formats including sessions where, after one round of speaking in turn, there might be a respectful ‘free-for-all’ or perhaps a splitting into smaller groups to look in depth at the issues raised.
+We are open to other formats including sessions where, after a round of speaking in turn, there might be a respectful ‘free-for-all’, or perhaps a splitting into smaller groups to look in depth at the issues raised.

 We are a friendly and welcoming group, liberal-minded and able to enjoy a discussion which doesn’t tend to get too earnest.
 The fact that we meet during the afternoon means that many of us are not in full-time work.

-We meet at Veritas Ale and Wine Bar.
-They give us the use of a small room so we are only disturbed by bar staff bringing coffees and other drinks.
-There are no fees for attending the group, although we’ll buy ourselves a drink and even a snack or light meal from the bar menu.
+We meet at Veritas Bar in Great George Street (opposite Leeds General Infirmary).
+We have the use of the small room at the back so we are only disturbed by bar staff bringing coffees and other drinks.
+There are no fees for attending the group, although we’ll buy ourselves a drink or a snack from the bar menu.